arigatoexpress/AsterAI/docs/deployment/cloud-deployment.md

 # Cloud Deployment Guide

-Deploy Rari Trade to Google Cloud Platform for production-grade reliability and scalability.
+Deploy AsterAI to Google Cloud Platform for production-grade reliability and scalability with GPU acceleration.

 ## Prerequisites